rodolfofrainer/banditCTF/levels/level17.md

 we should go to the next level from this terminal, unless we want to create a file in our own machine (or copy and paste).

 `echo "kSkvUpMQ7lBYyCM4GBPvCvT1BfWRy0Dx" | ncat --ssl localhost 31790 | ssh bandit17@bandit.labs.overthewire.org -p 2220`

+***The overthewire team seems to not allow one to connect ssh on top ssh anymore, altough I'm pretty sure i was able to do this before.
+So copy the result rather than trying to pass it to the next level***